 Gift Tax Considerations

 Important: Filing Form 709 doesn't mean you owe tax.
-It just uses up lifetime exemption ($12.92 million).
+It just draws against the lifetime exemption ($12.92 million).

-Practical reality: Most diaspora send less than $18,000/year to any single person.
+Reality: Most senders send less than $18,000 per year to a single person.

 FBAR Reporting

-If you have foreign financial accounts over $10,000 total:
+If you have foreign financial accounts totaling more than $10,000:

-- Includes Kenya bank accounts in your name
+- It includes Kenyan bank accounts in your name.

 Just sending money?
-No FBAR needed unless you have Kenya accounts.
+No FBAR required unless you have Kenyan accounts.

 FATCA Requirements

-If you have foreign financial assets over certain thresholds:
+If you have foreign financial assets that exceed certain thresholds:

 No Tax on Transfers

-Like the US, sending money from the UK isn't taxable.
+As in the US, sending money from the UK does not create a tax liability.

 No Gift Tax